otero1991/hanoi-school/README.md

 ## Installation instructions

 ### 1) Create folder for the exercises
 If you are using Git, then this happens automatically, otherwise download a .zip file with the content of the repository and uncompress it.
+Be careful that you don't loose your own solutions when updating the folder!

 ### 2) Install Python